zolani92/entity-extractor/README.md

 - Master/Slave (read replicas) for each collection
 - Add a cache to avoid unnecessary calls to Dandelion API
 - Add a cache to cache analysis retrieval from database
-- Implement circuit breaker to break circuit in case Dandelion API
+- Implement circuit breaker to break circuit in case Dandelion API fails down